Patron in the City: Al Wilson

 Q. What could other cities learn from the community in your area?

-Lynn has many statistical characteristics that I believe are currently being presented by this presidential administration as negatives: multi ethnic, high proportion of foreign-born residents, higher than average poverty, etc. Often times, community development initiatives are framed with the following question, “what is missing in the community — what improvements need to be made in this community to make it more livable and desirable?”
-Beyond Walls does the exact opposite — we’ve asked, “what are the existing assets that makes Lynn great, and what can we do to amplify those assets?
-Lynn has a wonderfully diverse, young, energetic and ambitious population that is primed for success.
+Lynn has many statistical characteristics that I believe are currently being presented by this presidential administration as negatives: multi-ethnic, high proportion of foreign-born residents, higher than average poverty, etc. Oftentimes, community development initiatives are framed with the following question, “what is missing in the community — what improvements need to be made in this community to make it more livable and desirable?”
+Beyond Walls does the exact opposite — we’ve asked, “What are the existing assets that make Lynn great, and what can we do to amplify those assets?
+Lynn has a wonderfully diverse, young, energetic, and ambitious population that is primed for success.
 We’re here to add value to all the really great things that are already happening in downtown.
-This approach allows the folks that call Lynn home to be part of improving the built environment in a way that’s thoughtful, inclusive and representative of the cultural diversity of Lynn.
+This approach allows the folks that call Lynn home to be part of improving the built environment in a way that’s thoughtful, inclusive, and representative of the cultural diversity of Lynn.

 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed it is the only thing that ever has.” — Margaret Mead